 Most of you are probably here because you want to learn to weave, but have you ever thought about what weaving can teach you?

-Weaving requires not only learning the techniques, but also appreciating it for what it is.
-It is so much more than just how to interact your warp and weft.
+Weaving requires not only learning the techniques but also appreciating it for what it is.
+It is so much more than just how to interact with your warp and weft.

 There are things that you can do to bypass some of these things, but for the most part, they are a part of weaving no matter what.